The Story So Far (Bucks Fizz album): Critical reception

 The album was reviewed in Number One magazine, where it gained a favourable response, saying that Bucks Fizz made unashamedly good music and listing tracks "The Land of Make Believe", "If You Can't Stand the Heat" and "Making Your Mind Up" as favourites.
-The same magazine had also claimed current single "Heart of Stone" to be a contender for the Christmas number one, although this proved to be way out in terms of time (October) and actual peak position (No.50).
+The same magazine had also claimed current single "Heart of Stone" to be a contender for the Christmas number one, although this proved to be way out in terms of time (October) and actual peak position (No. 50).

 Commercial performance

 The album failed to chart despite TV advertising and was the last album Bucks Fizz released featuring this line-up with Shelley Preston.
+The single "Heart of Stone" reached No. 50 in the UK singles chart during a three-week run.